 Experienced family law attorney in the Indianapolis area

 Unlike other law firms, the Law Office of Melinda O'Dell deals exclusively with family law matters.
-Melinda O'Dell puts her 15 years of family law experience to work to achieve one goal — divorce with dignity.
+Melinda O'Dell puts her more than 20 years of family law experience to work to achieve one goal — divorce with dignity.

 The Law Office of Melinda O'Dell represents clients in a wide range of family law cases — from simple and straightforward matters to the most delicate and complex issues.
 Melinda O'Dell helps clients with all kinds of family concerns, including the following: